Migrate from Webhook.site

 Step 3 · Things to know

 - Webhook.site's email-to-webhook feature has no HookSense equivalent.
-If you rely on it, keep that workflow on Webhook.site and use HookSense for HTTP webhooks.
+If you rely on it, keep that workflow on Webhook.site and use HookSense for agent callbacks.

 Zero-downtime migration